hugaped/MBNMAdose/cran-comments.md

 ## Resumbission

 This is a resubmission.
-The following NOTES have been addressed:
+The following NOTE has been addressed:

-* if() no longer compares class() to string
 * invalid URLs have been fixed